v1ckt/Theme-UI/README.md

 # Theme UI (beta)
 Theme UI is an experimental UI Patern based on Google's Material You.
-It takes the image predominant color and uses it as base to the color system.
+It takes the predominant color of an image and use it as the system color.

 ## Preview